wp-plugins/wp-topbar/readme.txt

 == Changelog ==

+= 5.20 - 1/09/2014 =

+1. FIXED:	  Fixes defect related to start/stop time (thanks to mommysplurge for helping find and test that one!)
+2. UPDATED:   timepicker.js updated to version 1.43 - http://trentrichardson.com/examples/timepicker/
+3. ADDED:	  Added Time Check indicator to the top of every Options tab to help you know if Time will stop the TopBar from displaying.
+4. ADDED:     Now prints out the current WordPress time on the Control Tab to help you know what timezone we use when checking time.
+5. UPDATED:	  Added FAQ entry related to TimeZone processing

 = 5.19 - 1/02/2014 =

 1. FIXED:	Fixes defect for those TopBars that had a Close Button and had a Display Time of greater than zero.